-Doing business in English can involve learning literacy & numeracy skills for work.
-Each industry and job description has its own processes, skillset and jargon.
-Entering a new area, we can need to learn new ways of speaking, writing or working in teams.
-With nearly 30 years’ experience in marketing, strategy, admin and self-employment, ALNS can help.
+Working or doing business in English involves literacy & numeracy skills as well.
+Every industry and job has its own processes, skillset and jargon.
+Any new role can require us to learn new ways of speaking, writing or working in teams.
+With nearly 30 years’ experience in marketing, strategy, admin and self-employment, ALNS helps people do this.

 You can achieve your goals – as a job seeker, student, recruit, employee, manager or business owner.
-Having made the commitment to learn vocationally, it’s usually ‘just’ a matter of doing the work.
-Sessions in literacy & numeracy for work are best when based upon real tasks.
+Having made the commitment to learn vocationally, it’s ‘just’ a matter of doing the work.
+Sessions in vocational literacy & numeracy are best when based upon real tasks.
 All of your learning is tailored to your specific industry and job requirements.
-That is?
-We focus upon what you actually need help with.